Methodist Church, Marboro NY

 In 2001, Tony Falco became an art & music promoter, forming Falcon Music & Art Production, Inc., and began the now legendary, private house concert series.
 Gallery walls were made available to painters & photographers.
-The remarkable space with its fine acoustics was outfitted with a studio grand piano, stage lighting, a sound & PA system and seating for nearly 100.
+The remarkable space with its fine acoustics was outfitted with a studio grand piano, stage lighting, a sound & PA system and seating for 70 listeners.

 When asked how long it was before The Falcon was discovered by the upper echelon of the music world, Falco answered, "About two months."
 These well-regarded players, many of whom were Grammy Award nominees & winners, and resided in the Hudson Valley, had found a “home away from home” - an intimate space where they could play without restriction to an appreciative, generous audience.
 The response to these private performances was unbelievably enthusiastic!
 The community attended, listened and supported living artists, using a donation box and a potluck table for their contributions.

 If there’s an award in the music world for hospitality, it goes, hands down, to Tony & Julie Falco and their children.
 The world over, one can find musicians who have not only played well at The Falcon, but have eaten and slept well in the Falco home.

 The success of the series strained the small facility.
 In 2005, Falcon Music & Art Productions, Inc. purchased a 19th century button factory in the center of the hamlet of Marlboro.
 1348 Route 9W, Marlboro, New York, is perched over Marlboro Falls, once used to power the factory’s operations.
 Through the years, the main floor of the building had been a roller-skating rink, community center and a cabinet factory.